delta-io/delta/docs/source/delta-uniform.md

 The following limitations exist:

 - UniForm does not work on tables with deletion vectors enabled.
 See [_](delta-deletion-vectors.md).
-- Delta tables with UniForm enabled do not support `VOID` types.
+- Delta tables with UniForm enabled do not support `VOID` type.
 - Iceberg clients can only read from UniForm.
 Writes are not supported.
 - Iceberg reader clients might have individual limitations, regardless of UniForm.
 See documentation for your target client.